How to Harvest Zinnia Seeds (So you Never have to Buy Them Again)

 Grab a paper bag like a brown lunch bag and label it.
 This is especially important if you are harvesting other flower seeds.
 I try to only collect seeds from one type of flower at a time.

-Use clean sharp flower snips to cut the dried flower head from the zinnia plants.
+Use clean sharp flower snips or pruners to cut the dried flower head from the zinnia plants.
 Look for flower heads that still have the dried petals on them.

 The best flower heads to harvest zinnia seeds from will still have a bit of color in the petals but are dry.
 Also, look for petals that are still intact.